kekse1/v4/docs/modules/web/emoji.md

 > `<script src="https://unpkg.com/@lottiefiles/lottie-player@latest/dist/lottie-player.js" crossorigin="anonymous"></script>`.
 >
 > That's the latest version, directly out of a CDN. :)~
-> I don't like this, but it's neccessary..
+> I don't like this, but it's necessary..